-Review and consider Ordinance No. 06-20 on First Reading, amendments to the Land Development Regulations Sections 4.4.13, Central Business District (CBD), associated with the expansion of the CBD to create a new Sub-district in the area bounded on the north by SE 4th Street, on the south by SE 10th Street, on the east by SE 7th Street, and on the west by SE SE 4th Avenue, all of which are adjacent to either SE 5th Avenue or SE 6th Avenue.
+Review and consider Ordinance No. 20-21 on First Reading, amendments to the Land Development Regulations (LDR) Sections 4.4.13, Central Business District (CBD), associated with the expansion of the CBD to create a new Sub-district in the area on the north by SE 4th Street, on the south by SE 10th Street, on the east by SE 7th Street, and on the west by the alley between SE 4th Avenue and SE 5th Avenue, all of which are adjacent to either SE 5th Avenue or SE 6th Avenue.